Skip to Main Content

 Can I trust GenAI outputs?

 Many widely available GenAI tools, such as ChatGPT or Google Gemini, are not a reliable source of information.
 They may generate inaccurate, biased or misleading responses, including fabricating references.
-You can find guidance from the University of Southampton in this Student Hub Knowledge Base article.
+Read the guidance from the University of Southampton on using generative artificial intelligence during your studies.

 Gen AI is being incorporated into resources and services supported by the University, including the writing tool Grammarly and literature databases such as Web of Science.
 Always critically evaluate any information generated by any GenAI tools, considering potential biases, factual inaccuracies, and ethical considerations.